Bodo Nischan Award

 To honor a long-time member and past president of the Society for Reformation Research, the society offers the Miriam Usher Chrisman Travel Fellowship of $2000 every other year in odd-numbered years to doctoral students who need to travel abroad to do research for their dissertations.
 The award competition is open to all students of European studies, ca. 1450-1650, whose dissertations deal with religion or the Reformation in some significant way.
 All geographic and confessional concentrations are eligible, and students just beginning their archival research as well as those finishing up are encouraged to apply.
 The purpose of the award is to help defray the expenses of working abroad.

-Applicants should provide a 3-5 pp. (double-spaced) description of their research projects, together with an explanation of when and where they plan to use the fellowship.
+Applicants should provide a 3-5 pp. (double-spaced) description of their research projects, which must include when and where they plan to use the fellowship.
+(This description should be double-spaced with 1" margins and 12-point type.)
 Applicants should keep in mind that just sending in a dissertation prospectus is insufficient, as the selection committee wants to know more specifically how the fellowship will be used and how the funds will help the applicants complete their dissertations.
 Applicants should also provide a curriculum vitae and ask their dissertation advisers to submit a letter of recommendation.
-All materials should be sent directly via email as attachments (preferably in a word processing program or a pdf file) to Kathryn Edwards <edwardsk@mailbox.sc.edu>, the Recording Officer of the society.
-She will then forward all materials to the Chrisman selection committee appointed by the current President of the society.
-The deadline for submission is February 1 of the year of the competition, and the next award will be made in 2013.
+All applicants must be members of the Society for Reformation Research at the time of application.
+The current student rate is $10 per year (please go to http://www.reformationresearch.org/membership.html).

 2011 -- Amy Rogers Hays, "Gender, Education, and Childhood in Sixteenth-Century London," Georgetown University, Amy Leonard and Jo Ann Moran Cruz advisers